perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 ### Cyber Hygiene
 - Best practices:
 	- Installing antivirus software to scan for viruses
-	- Using firewalls to stop unauthorized users from getting information
+	- Using firewalls to stop unauthorised users from getting information
 	- **Restrict privileged access to authorised personnel**
 	- Updating apps, web browsers, and OSs on all devices regularly
 	- Keeping hard drives clean by reformatting and wiping them